twollnik/YETI/docs/user/data_formats.rst

 corresponds to one line in the unified link data file.
 It has these columns:

 - *LinkID*: The unique ID for the street link
+- *Length*: The length of the link in kilometers
 - *RoadType*: The road type for the street link.
 Possible road categories are:

 .. code-block:: yaml